How To Make Scented Candles at Home For Beginners

 Stir slowly for 1–2 minutes.
 Rushing this step weakens scent performance.

-Related: Natural Alternatives to Fragrance Oils
+Related: DIY Candle Scents: Natural Alternatives to Fragrance Oils

 Step 3: Temperature Is the Secret to Strong Scent